Joseph E. Johnston: Appointment to the Western Theater and Vicksburg

 Johnston was prematurely discharged from the hospital on November 24, 1862, and appointed to command the Department of the West, the principal command of the Western Theater, which gave him titular control of Gen. Braxton Bragg's Army of Tennessee and Lt.
 Gen. John C. Pemberton's Department of Mississippi and East Louisiana.
 (The other major force in this area was the Trans-Mississippi Department, commanded by Lt.
 Gen. Theophilus H. Holmes, stationed principally in Arkansas.
 Johnston argued throughout his tenure that Holmes's command should be combined with Pemberton's under Johnston's control, or at least to reinforce Pemberton with troops from Holmes's command, but he was unable to convince the government to take either of these steps.)

+The strategic challenges faced by Joe Johnston in Tennessee and Mississippi during the campaign were multifaceted.
+Johnston's command was complicated by the presence of a Federal army, which had already taken control of key cities like Nashville, New Orleans, and Memphis.
+The Confederate forces were spread out, with significant gaps in leadership and resources.
+Johnston's decision-making was often influenced by his relationship with C.S.A President Davis, who held him responsible for the strategic decisions made during the Vicksburg campaign.
+Despite Johnston's efforts to maintain a mobile army and coordinate with his subordinates, the strategic problems he faced were complex and required careful planning and execution to succeed.

 The first issue facing Johnston in the west was the fate of Braxton Bragg.
 The Confederate government was displeased with Bragg's performance at the Battle of Stones River, as were many of Bragg's senior subordinates.
 Jefferson Davis ordered Johnston to visit Bragg and determine whether he should be replaced.
 Johnston realized that if he recommended Bragg's replacement, he would be the logical choice to succeed him.
 He considered a field army command more desirable than his current, mostly administrative post.
 Still, his sense of honor prevented him from achieving this personal gain at Bragg's expense.
 After interviewing Bragg and several of his subordinates, he produced a generally positive report and refused to relieve the army commander.
 Davis ordered Bragg to a meeting in Richmond and designated Johnston to take command in the field, but Bragg's wife was ill, and he was unable to travel.
 Furthermore, in early April, Johnston was forced to bed with lingering problems from his Peninsula wound, and the attention of the Confederates shifted from Tennessee to Mississippi, leaving Bragg in place.